Kalan8/lottery-backend/README.md

 This project is a **Java Spring Boot** backend demonstrating the use of **Hibernate/JPA** for persistence, **Spring Data JPA repositories**, **H2 or MySQL Databases**, and RESTful CRUD endpoints for a `User` entity at the moment.
 This project is solely a sandbox for testing backend/frontend techs, concepts and does not address a specific business need.
 It was started very recently and is a work in progress.
-A Next Steps section below lists the next developments that would be necessary/good to enhance the application.
+A [What's next](#whats-next) section below lists the next developments that would be necessary/good to enhance the application.

 It also includes **unit tests and endpoint tests** using JUnit and Mockito.